May and Might

 Past Possibility

-If you're not sure that something has happened in the past, it's better to use 'might'.
-You can use 'may', too, but since 'might' is the past tense of 'may', you can use 'might'.
+If you're uncertain about whether something happened in the past, it's better to use 'might'.
+You can also use 'may', but since 'might' is the past tense of 'may', using 'might' can be more appropriate.

 I might have left my umbrella at the train station.